Feyerabend/cc/ch08/addition/linear/README.md

 ## Linear Logic

 Linear logic is a *resource-sensitive* logical system developed by Jean-Yves Girard in 1987.
-Unlike classical or intuitionional logic where propositions can be used arbitrarily many times, linear logic treats propositions as *resources* that must be used exactly once.
+Unlike classical or intuitionistic logic where propositions can be used arbitrarily many times, linear logic treats propositions as *resources* that must be used exactly once.
 This fundamental shift makes it particularly well-suited